cabustillo13/earth_engine_backend/README.md

 ### 2. **Map Visualization** 🗺️

-Generates an interactive map of Landsat 8 images for the given Area of Interest (Tokyo by default).
+Generates an interactive map of Landsat 8 images for the given Area of Interest (Mendoza, Argentina by default).

 - **URL**: `POST /generate-map/`
 - **Response**: Number of images in the collection and a generated map saved as `map.html`.